8none1/pybq/README.md

 ## What am I supposed to do with MQTT temperature data?
 You should take a look at [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/).
 It makes it really easy to take an MQTT topic and send it to InfluxDB Cloud.
 Then you get those sweet charts you're looking for.

+## How do I install this systemd unit file?
+Have a look at this page: https://www.linode.com/docs/quick-answers/linux/start-service-at-boot/

+# For the future?
+I've got a couple of ideas for the future, but any pull requests are welcome.
+ - Low power mode.
+It seems unnecessary to pull the temperature every second.
+We could switch off the temperature updates, and then enable them once a minute, or once every five minutes to pull off one reading.
+That should be good enough, and might save some power.
+ - Alerts.
+Get a push notification when a certain temperature is reached.
+I feel like this is probably better implemented in a seperate tool, perhaps something which just listens to MQTT and sends alerts.
+But maybe it could work here.